FIZON

 2. Original Refurbished Screens

-• Refurbishment process: Original display separated from damaged glass, thoroughly cleaned, and bonded to new glass and frame
+• Original panel separated and bonded with new glass

 Refurbishment Quality Characteristics Typical Price Point